ujjwal-207/Group-Diary/README.md

 # Group Diary

-**Group Diary** is a collaborative diary application built using **Next.js** and **MongoDB**.
+**Group Diary** is a collaborative diary application built using **Next.js** and **LiveDocs**.
 It allows users to create or join groups and share diary entries in a private environment, making it ideal for families, friends, or project teams.

 ## 🚀 Features